Blog

 Testing Your App Before Launch

-Hitting "publish" in the Play Console feels final, and pushing a buggy release triggers one-star reviews and uninstalls that are hard to undo.
-Google's testing tracks are the quality gate between a CatDoes build and a production release.
+Google Play gives you three testing tracks before production: internal (up to 100 testers, builds live in minutes), closed (required for new personal accounts: 12 testers for 14 continuous days), and open (public beta on your listing).
+Use them in that order.
+Hitting "publish" feels final, and pushing a buggy release triggers one-star reviews and uninstalls that are hard to undo, so these tracks are the quality gate between a CatDoes build and a production release.

 Using the Internal Testing Track